Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Lumpectomy is surgery to remove cancer.
-It's a breast-conserving surgery, which means your breast remains intact.
-There will be one incision on the breast for the lumpectomy procedure.
+It's a breast-conserving surgery, which means most of your breast remains intact.
+There will be one incision (cut) on the breast for the lumpectomy procedure.
 You may also have a second incision under the arm for a sentinel lymph node biopsy, or for removal of the lymph nodes.
-If you're having a lumpectomy, you'll probably also have radiation therapy.
+If you're having a lumpectomy, you'll probably also need radiation therapy later, after you heal.

 A week or more before the procedure, you will have an exam and routine tests.
 Before surgery: